SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 Hopefully you can see the superannuation is not guaranteed to fix the problem.
 The real problem is adopting a fixed exchange rate.
-The deferred consumption that the superannuation scheme imposes is good only if in future we can raise our productivity.
+The deferred consumption that the superannuation scheme imposes is good in this case *only if* in future we can raise our productivity.
 This is not guaranteed.

 When New Zealand adopted a floating exchange rate in 1985 we forevermore got rid of this problem.
-Which meant we no loner needed a superannuation fund for our retirees.
+Which meant we no longer needed a superannuation fund for our retirees.
 Now the NZ government can pay the pension payments without suffering price inflation events, because our exchange rate is on a float, it adjusts to the export level we are able to sustain at full domestic employment.
 Everyone wins,